theAPIFox/ibanfox/README.md

 In its current state, IBANfox is an proof-of-concept for more capabilities to come.

-IBANfox makes a valiant attempt at "did you mean" suggestions, but these should not be taken too seriously
+IBANfox makes a valiant attempt at "did you mean" suggestions, but these should not be taken too seriously.

 [Sign up for for free](https://ibanfox.com/register) to get instant API Access.